alielw/APS-NGS-day2-PM/README.md

         conditions <- factor(c("I","A","I","I","A","A","A","I"))

-* edgeR stores data in a simple list-based data object called a DGEList.
+* [edgeR](https://bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) stores data in a simple list-based data object called a DGEList.
 This type of object is easy to use because it can be manipulated like any list in R. The function readDGE makes a DGEList object directly.
-If the table of counts is already available as a matrix or a data.frame, x say, then a DGEList object can be made by
+If the table of counts is already available as a matrix or a data.frame, x say, then a DGEList object can be made by:

+        expr <- DGEList(counts=data)

+We can add conditions at the same time:

-        expr <- DGEList(counts=data,group=conditions)
+	expr <- DGEList(counts=data, group=conditions)

         expr$samples